reactjs/ko.react.dev/content/docs/hooks-faq.md

 ### Should I use one or many state variables? {#should-i-use-one-or-many-state-variables}

 If you're coming from classes, you might be tempted to always call `useState()` once and put all state into a single object.
 You can do it if you'd like.
 Here is an example of a component that follows the mouse movement.
-We keep its position and size in the local state:
+We keep its position and size in the local state.

 ```js
 function Box() {